Updated on 25th March 2026 | 09:49 am | #NMATExamPattern2026

 The NMAT exam is a very student-friendly kind of test because there are no negative markings, and as such, candidates can attempt questions freely.
 In this way, the candidates would get a very comfortable platform to show their skills and knowledge, which, on the whole, helps to build a very friendly atmosphere during the examination.

 This year, NMIMS has completely changed their selection criteria in order to evaluate students to meet industry standards.
-They've lowered the NMAT cutoff score to just 209, and this cutoff is the same for all their campuses.
-Along with the usual personal interview, they've added a new Competency Test to the selection process after the NMAT.
+Along with the usual personal interview, they've increased the weightage of Competency Test to the selection process after the NMAT.

 |